stefan-hoeck/idris2-rhone-js/src/Examples/Reset.md

 ```

 Next, we need to identify the dynamic components
-of our application, whose behavior or appearance will
+of our application whose behavior or appearance will
 change depending on the current state.
 There are four of them: The buttons for increasing and decreasing
 the counter, which will be disabled if the value gets to